mrshll1001/ocds-sample-frameworks-data/README.md

 + [015_two_publishers_framework_first_direct-calloff.json](/multi_publisher/015_two_publishers_framework_first_direct-calloff.json)
 + [016_two_publishers_framework_second_direct-calloff.json](/multi_publisher/016_two_publishers_framework_second_direct-calloff.json)

-With the Framework Agreement in place and published by *Crown Commercial Services*, it becomes straightforward to represent Direct Call-offs made by another publisher.
+With the framework agreement in place and published by *Crown Commercial Services*, it becomes straightforward to represent Direct Call-offs made by another publisher.

 A Direct Call-Off is represented by a `contract` block; so an OCDS release is published by *Scottish Government* containing the details of the Call-Off.
 Since it is published by *Scottish Government*, they use their registered prefix for the release id:
 > **Release metadata**